 Our vision is of a low-carbon high-wellbeing future where all buildings are sustainable.
 In service of this, our mission is to provide zero carbon biophilic modular buildings to multiple key markets.

-The unique zero-carbon PassivPod offers comfort, connection to nature & energy independence with flexibility for living, leisure & learning.
+The unique zero carbon PassivPod offers comfort, connection to nature and energy independence with flexibility for living, leisure & learning.

-The design is uniquely beautiful and utilises state of the art biophilic and passivhaus design techniques, both trends which are growing in market share and are recognised as key innovations for next-generation buildings.
+The design is uniquely beautiful and utilises state of the art biophilic and passivhaus design techniques.
+Both these trends are growing in market share and are recognised as key innovations for next-generation buildings.

-There are three core social and environmental challenges that all iterations of PassivPod help to address.
+There are four core social and environmental challenges that all iterations of PassivPod help to address.

-- Inefficient construction.
-Traditional construction takes a relatively long time, often a year or more, and generates a lot of waste.
-Using prefabricated manufacturing, modules can be manufactured in factory conditions with minimised waste and energy use, transported to site and assembled in a matter of weeks.
+- Inefficient construction: Traditional construction takes a relatively long time, often a year or more, and generates a lot of waste.
+By using prefabricated manufacturing, modules can be manufactured in factory conditions with minimised waste and energy use.
+They can then be transported to site and assembled in a matter of weeks.